lphan/ML-Practices/README.md

 > Datasets hosted by library scikit-learn

-### E-Books (Data Science, Machine Learning, Deep Learning) Sources
+### Study Sources E-Books (Data Science, Machine Learning, Deep Learning) Sources
-(Shared by author on homepage, education and university page for personal uses, study, research and development)
+(Shared by author on homepage, education and university page for personal uses, study, research and development.
+Please use Google and copy paste keywords below to find the book)
 > AI
 - Ethical Artificial Intelligence (by Bill Hibbard)
 - The essential AI handbook for leaders (by Peltarion)